 The U.S. Embassy in Kigali manages the J. William Fulbright program of educational exchange between Rwanda and the United States.

 The Fulbright Program enables Rwandans to obtain advanced degrees and/or conduct research in the United States; at the same time, American scholars are awarded grants to study or conduct research in Rwanda.

-This year, U.S. Embassy in Kigali is pleased to announce the annual competition for the Fulbright Junior Staff Development (JSD) program.
-The JSD is the largest Fulbright program, designed primarily to strengthen African universities through higher degree training (master’s degree; master’s degree with enhancement or one-year non-degree research for graduate students).
+This year, U.S. Embassy in Kigali is pleased to announce the annual competition for the Fulbright Foreign Student Program.
+This is the largest Fulbright program, designed primarily to strengthen African universities through higher degree training (master’s degree; master’s degree with enhancement or one-year non-degree research for graduate students).